 Incorporating technology into your planning process right from the beginning can save time, money, the environment, and generate personalized experiences for your guests.
 You probably don’t even think about the incredible technology you use when you search for “outing ideas employees will love”, but that search engine is a powerful piece of technology.
 Whether you’re accessing it from your phone, tablet, watch, voice device, TV or, good ole fashion computer, technology is already involved in your planning process.

 Stuck on ideas for your company outing?
+While ChatGPT and other tools can generate a list of ideas, if may still be hard to decide what works best for your team.
 If you are planning an employee event, why not send them an email survey?
 Let them decide between those two or three entertainment ideas, themes, and/or buffet menus to really give them what they want.
 This is highly recommended for companies who have seen attendance or satisfaction fall short at recent events.
 Your event manager will help you select exciting (and HR approved) ideas to include in your survey as well as have it designed, created, managed and even followed up with online invitations and an event flyer page if desired.

 Are you looking to get more personalized and have better guest management for your event?
 Online RSVPs is a service that Event Solutions can provide which help tailor the experience for the individuals of your event.
 This is perfect for companies who want their guests to feel like VIPs.